 - First you and your dependents have access to a ‘managed care’ system, usually an HMO or PPO

-- Under the Affordable Care Act (ACA) plan members are entitled to: –
+- Under the Affordable Care Act (ACA) plan members are

 - Preventative care services which include screening for a number of common conditions